 \subsection{Combining shuffles}

-To describe what happens to various combinations of shuffles, we need the notion of a signed $m-$shuffle.
+To describe what happens to various combinations of shuffles, we need the notion of a signed $m$-shuffle.
 This has the following geometric description: divide the unit interval into sub-intervals of length $\frac1{m}$; each sub-interval contains the graph of a straight line of slope $\pm m$.
-The left-to-right pattern of signs $\pm s$ is indicated by a vector $x$ of length $m$.
-Thus if $m=4$ and $x=++++$, an $x-$shuffle is generated as shown on the left side of \ref{fig2}.
-If $m=4$ and $x=+ - - +$, the graph becomes that of the right side of \ref{fig2}.
+The left-to-right pattern of signs $\pm s$ is indicated by a vector $x$ of length~$m$.
+Thus if $m=4$ and $x=++++$, an $x$-shuffle is generated as shown on the left side of Figure~\ref{fig2}.
+If $m=4$ and $x=+ - - +$, the graph becomes that of the right-hand side of Figure~\ref{fig2}.
 Call this function $f_x$.

-The shuffle proceeds as in the figure with $n$ points dropped at random into the unit interval, labeled left to right, $y_1,y_2,\dots,y_n$ and then permuted by $f_x$.
+The shuffle proceeds as in the figure with $n$ points dropped at random into the unit interval, labeled left to right, $y_1,y_2,\ldots,y_n$ and then permuted by $f_x$.
 In each case there is a simple forward description: the deck is cut into $m$ piles by a multinomial distribution and piles corresponding to negative coordinates are reversed.
-Finally, all packets are shuffled together by the GSR procedure.
-Call the associated measure on permutations $P_x$.
+Finally, all packets are shuffled together by the GSR procedure in which one drops each card sequentially with probability proportional to packet size.
+Call the associated measure on permutations~$P_x$.

-\begin{rem} Thus, ordinary riffle shuffles are $++$ shuffles.
-The shelf shuffle with 10 shelves is an inverse $+-+-\dots+-$ (length 20) shuffle in this notation. \end{rem}
+\begin{rem*} Thus, ordinary riffle shuffles are $++$ shuffles.
+The shelf shuffle with 10 shelves is an inverse $+-+-\cdots+-$ (length 20) shuffle in this notation. \end{rem*}

 The following theorem reduces repeated shuffles to a single shuffle.
 To state it, one piece of notation is needed.
-Let $x=(x_1,x_2,\dots,x_a)$ and $y=(y_1,y_2,\dots,y_b)$ be two sequences of $\pm$ signs.
-Define a sequence of length $ab$ as $x\ast y=y^{x_1},y^{x_2},\dots,y^{x_a}$ with $(y_1,\dots,y_b)^1=(y_1,\dots,y_b)$ and $(y_1,\dots,y_b)^{-1}=(-y_b,-y_{b-1},\dots,-y_1)$.
+Let $x=(x_1,x_2,\ldots,x_a)$ and $y=(y_1,y_2,\ldots,y_b)$ be two sequences of $\pm$ signs.
+Define a sequence of length $ab$ as $x\ast y=y^{x_1},y^{x_2},\ldots,y^{x_a}$ with $(y_1,\ldots,y_b)^1=(y_1,\ldots,y_b)$ and $(y_1,\ldots,y_b)^{-1}=(-y_b,-y_{b-1},\ldots,-y_1)$.
 This is an associative product on strings; it is not commutative.
 Let $P_x$ be the measure induced on $S_n$ (forward shuffles).

-\begin{defn}
+\begin{defn*}

-\end{defn}
+\end{defn*}